Houston leaders highlight new law for Public Safety Officers’ De-Escalation training

-HOUSTON (KIAH) Houston leaders gathered today at Houston City Hall to discuss the newly enacted Law Enforcement De-Escalation Training Act with U.S. Senator John Cornyn, Houston Mayor Sylvester Turner, and Houston Police Chief Troy Finner.
+HOUSTON (KIAH) — Houston leaders gathered Tuesday at Houston City Hall to discuss the newly enacted Law Enforcement De-Escalation Training Act with U.S. Sen. John Cornyn, Houston Mayor Sylvester Turner, and Houston Police Chief Troy Finner.
 The law was signed into effect on December 27, 2022, and aims to equip law enforcement officers and mental health professionals with specialized de-escalation training to enhance public safety.

 During the roundtable discussion, community leaders shared how the Task Force on Police Reform, appointed by Mayor Turner in 2020, has supported the Houston Police Department’s increased de-escalation training efforts.
 Participants discussed how collaboration between local law enforcement, mental health providers, and community advocates has helped develop effective training programs and responses that can serve as a national example for other jurisdictions to follow.